Rocky Docs Formatting - Introduction¶

 Grouping Different Formatting Types¶

-Things really get crazy, when you need to combine multiple elements within another one.
+Rocky Documentation offers some elegant formatting options when combining multiple elements within another element.
 For instance, an admonition with a numbered list:

 Things can get a little crazy when you are grouping things together.
 Like when: